Domestic Fire Alarm Certificates

 For grade C systems, the mains electrical supply should be derived from an independent circuit at the dwelling’s main distribution board.
 No other electrical equipment should be connected to this circuit.

-Grade D1: A system of one or more mains-powered interlinked detectors, each with a tamper‑proof standby supply consisting of a battery or batteries.
+Grade D1: A system of one or more mains-powered detectors, each with a tamper‑proof standby supply consisting of a battery or batteries.

 standby supply consisting of a user‑replaceable battery or batteries.

-Grade F1: A system of one or more battery-powered interlinked detectors powered by a tamper‑proof primary battery or batteries.
+Grade F1: A system of one or more battery-powered detectors powered by a tamper‑proof primary battery or batteries.

-Grade F2: A system of one or more battery-powered interlinked detectors powered by a user‑replaceable primary battery or batteries.
+Grade F2: A system of one or more battery-powered detectors powered by a user‑replaceable primary battery or batteries.

 Detectors might be in the form of smoke detectors, heat detectors or combined units.
 Most manufacturers also offer Carbon Monoxide detectors.